KacperObara/CoDZombies-H3VR/Assets/README.md

 ## Changelog

+### 0.8.0
+- Hellhound inspired round.
+Appears every 8 rounds.
+During that time, enemies will spawn inside the bunker.
+They are fast but have reduced HP.
+- Multi location support added.
+Created a small second room as a preview, accessed by a teleport.
+- Pause option available.
+Pull the lever at spawn to pause (Works only between rounds).
+- Added trap.
+It creates a barrier that kills every enemy passing through for 10 seconds.

 ### 0.7.0
 Atlas update
 Finally, the Atlas port is complete.
 It was basically mod remake, so some details might be changed.